 It was exciting to learn that the participants were eager and open to learning.
 They were enthusiastic about enhancing their leadership and effectiveness skills and were expectant that the training would offer exactly that.
-The stated expectations were combined with the overall workshop objectives to deliver an outstanding intervention for the participants and prepare them for the effective delivery of consultancies.
+The stated expectations were combined with the overall workshop objectives to deliver an outstanding intervention.